sebastiencs/rustorrent/README.md

 It is in active development and is not usable yet.

-The library uses asynchronous Rust code with [async-std](https://github.com/async-rs/async-std) and builds on the nightly toolchain to make use of SIMD instructions.
+The library uses asynchronous Rust code with [async-std](https://github.com/async-rs/async-std)

 ## Implemented [BEPs](https://www.bittorrent.org/beps/bep_0000.html)
 - [The BitTorrent Protocol Specification](https://www.bittorrent.org/beps/bep_0003.html)